iamumairs/fault-tree-mcs/README.md

 # FT-MCS
-FT-MCS is small library which computes the minimal cutsets of a given fault tree using the famous MOCUS algorithm.
+FT-MCS is small library which computes the minimal cutsets of a given fault tree using the famous MOCUS algorithm [1,2].

 ## Usage